Do Career Counselors Need a License?

 Tools and Learning Paths to Fast-Track Your Competence

-If you’re choosing the non-clinical path but want a robust methodology, invest in a structured course that teaches practical career skills and behavior change strategies that clients can implement immediately.
-These courses often include templates, scripts, and accountability frameworks that scale across clients and markets.
+If you’re choosing the non-clinical path but want a robust methodology, invest in a structured course that teaches practical career-skills and behaviour-change strategies that clients can implement immediately.
+These courses often include templates, scripts and accountability frameworks that scale across clients and markets.

 Summary Framework — The “CLARITY” Roadmap

-The following prose summarizes a durable framework I use with clients.
+The following summarises a durable framework I use with clients.
 CLARITY is an acronym that structures decisions and action:

 Use this framework to evaluate offers, design services, and talk to prospective employers or clients with clarity and confidence.